maciejg-git/litewind-alpine-documentation/documentation/dropdown-context.md

         name: "data-placement",
         type: ["String"],
         default: "bottom-start",
-        description: "Initial placement of dropdown content.
-FloatingUI option, see [documentation](https://floating-ui.com/docs/computePosition#placement) for examples and usage.", },
+        description: "Initial placement of the dropdown content.
+This is a FloatingUI option, see [documentation](https://floating-ui.com/docs/computePosition#placement) for examples and usage.", },
     {
         name: "data-offset-x",
         type: ["Number"],
         default: "0",
-        description: "Offset of dropdown relative to reference element.
-FloatingUI option, see [documentation](https://floating-ui.com/docs/offset) for examples and usage.", },
+        description: "Offset of the dropdown relative to the reference element.
+This is a FloatingUI option, see [documentation](https://floating-ui.com/docs/offset) for examples and usage.", },
     {
         name: "data-offset-y",
         type: ["Number"],
         default: "0",
-        description: "Offset of dropdown relative to reference element.
-FloatingUI option, see [documentation](https://floating-ui.com/docs/offset) for examples and usage.", },
+        description: "Offset of the dropdown relative to the reference element.
+This is a FloatingUI option, see [documentation](https://floating-ui.com/docs/offset) for examples and usage.", },
     {
         name: "data-flip",
         type: ["Boolean"],
         default: "false",
-        description: "Allows fliping of the dropdown to the opposite placement if outside of current view.
-FloatingUI option, see [documentation](https://floating-ui.com/docs/flip) for examples and usage.", },
+        description: "Allows flipping of the dropdown to the opposite placement if it is outside the current view.
+This is a FloatingUI option, see [documentation](https://floating-ui.com/docs/flip) for examples and usage.", },
     {
         name: "data-auto-placement",
         type: ["Boolean"],
         default: "false",
-        description: "Automatically calculates best placement for the floating element.
-FloatingUI option, see [documentation](https://floating-ui.com/docs/autoPlacement) for examples and usage.", },
+        description: "Automatically calculates the best placement for the floating element.
+This is a FloatingUI option, see [documentation](https://floating-ui.com/docs/autoPlacement) for examples and usage.", },
     {
         name: "data-inline",
         type: ["Boolean"],
         default: "false",
-        description: "Improves positioning for inline reference elements that span over multiple lines.
-FloatingUI option, see [documentation]https://floating-ui.com/docs/inline) for examples and usage.", },
+        description: "Improves positioning for inline reference elements that span multiple lines.
+This is a FloatingUI option, see [documentation](https://floating-ui.com/docs/inline) for examples and usage.", },
     {
         name: "data-role",